-Robots and automated processes have been transforming operations in global companies for decades.
-LGO students are able to focus their studies, both in the classroom and in their internship project, on robotic solutions to business problems.
-The Aeronautics and Astronautics, Mechanical Engineering, and Electrical Engineering departments all offer robotics classes, and MIT’s cross-disciplinary institutes like CSAIL and the Media Lab all contribute to groundbreaking research on the topic.
-Many of our partner companies are also eager to leverage LGO knowledge into new robotics solutions.
+Robots and automated processes have transformed how global companies make and distribute products.
+For students interested in robotics, LGO offers coursework and research along a sophisticated automation toolkit, both in the classroom and in robotics internships.
+Multiple departments at MIT are researching the many ways that robotics and automation can solve problems.
+Aeronautics and Astronautics, Mechanical Engineering, and Electrical Engineering departments all offer robotics classes.
+MIT’s cross-disciplinary institutes like CSAIL and the Media Lab also contribute to groundbreaking research on the topic.
+Several LGO partner companies have leveraged LGO internships in robotics to develop automation solutions.

 Ellen Ebner (LGO ’15)

 Problem: The Boeing Company’s Propulsion South Carolina (PSC) unit designs and assembles the engine nacelle inlet for the 737MAX.
 The PSC supports a vertical integration strategy that differs from other airplane programs.
 Boeing hoped to introduce automation into the factory to improved production rates, quality, and safety compared to manual drilling.